Adaptive Multi-Agent Deep Reinforcement Learning for Timely Healthcare Interventions: Experiment

 \subsection{Baseline Models}

 \begin{itemize} \item WISEML~\cite{Mallozzi2019}: Mallozzi et al. proposed an RL framework for runtime monitoring to prevent dangerous and safety-critical actions in safety-critical applications.
-In this framework, runtime monitoring is used to enforce properties to the agent and shape its reward during learning. \item CA-MQL~\cite{Chen2020}: Chen et al. proposed constrained action-based MQL (CA-MQL) for UAVs to autonomously make flight decisions that consider the uncertainty of the reference point location. \item Existing RL baseline models by Li et al.\cite{li2022electronic} were deployed to optimize sequential treatment strategies based on Electronic Health Records (EHRs) for chronic diseases using DQN.
-The multi-agent framework results were compared with Q-Learning and Double DQN. \item Similarly, RL was deployed to recognize human activity using a dynamic weight assignment network architecture with TD3 (a combination of Deep Deterministic Policy Gradient (DDPG), Actor-Critic, and DQN) by Guo et al.\cite{guo2021deep}. \item Yom et al.~\cite{yom2017encouraging} used Advantage Actor-Critic (A2C) and Proximal Policy Optimization (PPO) algorithms to act as virtual coaches in decision-making and send personalized messages. \end{itemize}
+In this framework, runtime monitoring is used to enforce properties to the agent and shape its reward during learning. \item CA-MQL~\cite{Chen2020}: Chen et al. proposed constrained action-based MQL (CA-MQL) for UAVs to autonomously make flight decisions that consider the uncertainty of the reference point location. \item MADDPG~\cite{lowe2017multi}: Lowe et al. introduced a deep reinforcement learning framework for multi-agent environments.
+This framework uses an adaptation of actor-critic methods to coordinate agents in both cooperative and competitive settings by accounting for other agents' policies.
+It highlights the difficulty of traditional algorithms in multi-agent scenarios and introduces policy ensembles for more robust learning. \item QMIX~\cite{rashid2020monotonic}: Rashid et al. developed QMIX, a value-based multi-agent RL algorithm that factors joint action-values into per-agent values, allowing for decentralised policies while training in a centralised manner.
+QMIX demonstrated superior performance on challenging StarCraft II tasks by ensuring consistency between centralised and decentralised learning. \item Existing RL baseline models by Li et al.~\cite{li2022electronic} were deployed to optimize sequential treatment strategies based on Electronic Health Records (EHRs) for chronic diseases using DQN.
+The multi-agent framework results were compared with Q-Learning and Double DQN. \item Similarly, RL was deployed to recognize human activity using a dynamic weight assignment network architecture with TD3 (a combination of Deep Deterministic Policy Gradient (DDPG), Actor-Critic, and DQN) by Guo et al.~\cite{guo2021deep}. \item Yom et al.~\cite{yom2017encouraging} used Advantage Actor-Critic (A2C) and Proximal Policy Optimization (PPO) algorithms to act as virtual coaches in decision-making and send personalized messages. \end{itemize}